20 Best Trap Workout and Exercises for Mass and Strength

 Important Function Of Trap Muscle

 The trapezius tilts and rotates the neck and head.
-It also supports the shoulders and arms and is involved in rotating the shoulder blades to lift the arms above the shoulders.
+It also supports the shoulders and arms and rotates the shoulder blades to lift the arms above the shoulders.

 • The upper portion of the trapezius influences the overall roundness of a physique’s frame,